Svend Jagd

 Bio

-Svend Jagd’s jumped from school to school as a boy because his father lost several jobs.
+Svend Jagd jumped from school to school as a boy because his father lost several jobs.
 In 1941, his father arranged for him to be a cabin boy and trained to be an engineer to fight against the Germans in World War II.
 During the Korean War, Denmark decided to send the Jutlandia to Korea to serve as a medical hospital.
-Svend Jagd arrived in Korea aboard the Jutlandia in 1952.
-On the ship he work as an engineer and served with his wife who was a nurse aboard the ship.
-Svend Jagd is proud of the record of the soldiers and citizens they saved aboard the medical ship.
-Svend Jagd is proud of his service and his efforts to bring granite from Korea to build a memorial to those that served from Denmark.
+He arrived in Korea aboard the Jutlandia in 1952.
+While on the ship, he worked as an engineer and served with his wife, who was a nurse aboard the ship.
+He is proud of the record number of soldiers and citizens they saved aboard the medical ship.
+In order to build a memorial to those soldiers who served in Korea, he was a member of the team who coordinated the delivery of granite for the memorial from Korea.

 Video Clips